-At the Law Office of Cecil & Cianci, PC, we are intimately familiar with California child custody law.
-Contact our law firm to schedule a consultation with a knowledgeable family law attorney.
-We also handle parental relocation or move-away issues.
+At Cecil Cianci Law, PC, we are intimately familiar with California child custody law.
+Contact our law firm to schedule a consultation with a knowledgeable child custody attorney in Roseville.
+We also handle parental relocation, or move-away cases.

-There are two types of child custody, either of which can be held either solely or jointly.
+There are two types of child custody, including:

-- Physical custody is the direct responsibility over the child at any given time.
+- Physical custody, which is the direct responsibility over the child at any given time.
 In most cases, physical custody is divided based on a parenting plan, with parenting time shared on an equal or unequal basis.
 The traditional notion of "visitation" is one approach to physical custody.

-- Legal custody is the control over important decisions about the upbringing of the child, such as education, health care and religion.
+- Legal custody, which is the control over important decisions about the upbringing of the child, such as education, healthcare, and religion.
 When appropriate, the parents are typically granted joint legal custody.